kreativekorp/rainbowdash/trunk/ReadMe.txt

 by Seeed Studio.
 Among its features:

 * Clean, maintainable code base.
-* Compatible with standard firmware.
+* Compatible with standard firmware from Rainbowduino 2.0.
 * Supports UART mode (no Arduino host needed - talk to Rainbowduino directly).
+* Works with both Rainbowduino 2.0 and Rainbowduino 3.0.
 * Double-buffered graphics operations.
 * Software real-time clock.
 * Animation driven by the Rainbowduino itself.